laithalzyoud/voice-gender-recognition/README.md

 # mawdoo3-ai-task

+## Summary
-This repository is created to solve the task given by mawdoo3.ai during the interview process.
+This repository is created to solve the task given by mawdoo3.ai during their interview process.
+It contains necessary code to pre-process data, extract audio features based on the mel-spectogram and train models to classify gender based on audio features.
+All the metnioned processes was exposed with RESTFul API's using Python web framework Flask.
+A Docker image is also available to run this project out of the box :zap:

 ## Data Specifications